Shiba Inu (SHIB) Price Tops $0.0000 on Exchanges

-Shiba Inu (SHIB) traded up 6.4% against the U.S. dollar during the one day period ending at 22:00 PM ET on June 18th.
-One Shiba Inu token can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Shiba Inu has a market capitalization of $11.01 billion and approximately $487.97 million worth of Shiba Inu was traded on exchanges in the last day.
-Over the last seven days, Shiba Inu has traded down 13.5% against the U.S. dollar.
+Shiba Inu (SHIB) traded 2.4% lower against the dollar during the 1-day period ending at 22:00 PM E.T. on June 19th.
+During the last week, Shiba Inu has traded 16.5% lower against the dollar.
+Shiba Inu has a total market cap of $10.75 billion and $301.95 million worth of Shiba Inu was traded on exchanges in the last 24 hours.
+One Shiba Inu token can currently be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.